 Be there symbolically

-The only maid of honor requirement we can probably all agree is a must-do?
-Standing up there with the couple as a show of support and love.
-“There” depends on the couple of the hour and where they’re getting hitched, of course, so you’re on your own as to whether that’ll be standing in a church, a redwood glade, or, um, a cliff.
-(Might want to send that info along before your MOH picks their shoes for the night.)
+The only maid of honor requirement that is a must-do is standing up there with the couple as a show of support and love.
+“There” depends on the couple of the hour and where they’re getting hitched, of course.
+Maybe that will be a church, a redwood glade, or, um, a cliff.
+(And find out that info along before you pick your shoes for the night.)

 Be there physically

 MOHs are a popular pick for little aesthetic duties, like playing babysitter to the bride’s bouquet and making sure the wedding gown’s train is looking top-notch in photos.
-Another actually super-fun perk is going on shopping trips with the other bridesmaids and helping the bride pick out the dress/wedding jumpsuit/etc. And, whether one ascribes to traditional maid of honor duties or not, stocking some tissues to hand to the couple when the vows and readings start a-coming is always wise.
+Another super-fun perk is going on shopping trips with the other bridesmaids and helping the bride pick out the dress/wedding jumpsuit/etc. And stocking some tissues to hand to the couple for the vows and readings is always wise.

 Honestly, though, most maids of honor do some heavy lifting.
 A common sentiment among wedding-planning people is the wish that they had more than just two hands.
 Oh, hi, MOH!
 You’ll probably be the first person the couple thinks to ask for help with those pre-wedding tasks and crafts, like when they have to assemble a hundred DIY wedding favors, or hand-make an invitation suite.
 (The maid of honor can also could be in charge of getting the word out regarding things deemed Not Fit For Invites, like where the couple is registered, or that there’s a no-kids rule.)

-And, on the day of the nuptials (AKA Stress Time Zone 9000), maids of honor are on the front lines for things like picking up the cake, securing the checks, and setting out the menus.
+And, on the day of the nuptials, maids of honor are on the front lines for things like picking up the cake, securing the checks, and setting out the menus.

 Word to the Wise MOH: Do try to pitch in to keep your person sane, to the extent that you can.
 Don’t bite off more than even you can chew, and start actually stepping in as free wedding planner and taking over every detail—from managing vendors to hand-crocheting elaborate altar backdrops solo.
 Unless you want to, and in that case, um, can we be friends?
 (See also: The Bridesmaid Bill of Rights.)

 Traditionally, a maid of honor also acts as the point person for spearheading the rest of the wedding squad in pre-wedding party planning.
-We do suggest that the couple tries to make sure what they want in this realm jives with their people’s capabilities and budget, without straying into Unreasonable Land.
-(Which, by the way, is very close to Wedding Land, so make sure you know where you stand.)
 Which brings us to …

 Be there financially

 Wedding party inclusion is a notoriously expensive gig.
-Couples, we know you’re maybe spending what feels like way too much money on this, but demanding that your friends contribute similarly onerous sums for your event is uh-uh-nope-no-way-not-okay.
-See again: Make sure you’re on the same page with what’s financially expected—because what one person thinks is assumed, another thinks is the stuff of fairy tales.
+So make sure you’re on the same page with what’s financially expected—because what one person thinks is assumed, another thinks is the stuff of fairy tales.
 (Remember the $15,000 bridesmaid dress?)
 Get those conversations out of the way up front.

 Word to the Wise MOH: What about gifts?
 We know, we know: You’ve totally been there for the couple this whole time, for, like, a year of planning, and eight hours of actual manual labor (kidding! hopefully!).
 Do you really need to give a gift?
 Gifts are never necessary, but if you want us to guarantee you that the couple won’t notice/care/be hurt, fairly or unfairly, that you didn’t get them a gift, we just can’t do that.
-That applies to, yes, showers, bachelorettes, weddings themselves, and perhaps even engagement parties, you poor creature.
-Try getting creative with your gifts to cut down costs and not create an Incident.
+So if you need to provide gifts and you’re out of cash, try getting creative with your gifts to cut down costs.
 Can you give something handmade or nostalgic for your present?
 A gorgeous card, a lovely letter, perhaps, or a creative photo of the two of you from high school.

 Be there socially

-Do you also kind of hate throwing parties because whatifnooneshowsupomg?
-That’s kind of why the bachelorette, engagement, and bridal shower parties are so great.
-The wedding squad, led by the maid of honor, is generally expected to show up as guaranteed guests.
-So if you are engaged and want those kind of parties, make sure your maid of honor is ready to do that.
+But even if you’re not throwing these parties, remember that the wedding squad, led by the maid of honor, are generally expected to show up as guaranteed guests.
 Plus the wedding party members are usually the perfect guests to task with Having A Great Time at the wedding, to get the vibe up and make sure it doesn’t feel like a room full of wet blankets.
-That means MOHs are often the first on the dance floor to get those other wallflowers feeling funky, or social butterfly-ing up some conversation at dinner tables that have got the crickets.
+That means MOHs are often the first on the dance floor to get those other wallflowers feeling funky, or providing whatever social support the couple needs.

 Be there emotionally

-This is our favorite reason to have a maid of honor, because it’s going back to the heart of this whole event: love.
-For your partner, for your people, for your crew.
-The bottom line is that your maid of honor is the person who will stand closest to you while you get married to your new partner for life.
-They’re there to show up for you at your wedding the same way they’ll show up for you in your marriage, and the same way they have shown up for you in the past.
+The bottom line is that as a maid of honor, you are the person who will stand closest to the couple while they get married.
+You’re there to show up on the wedding day, in the same way you’ll show up for you in your marriage, and the same way you’ve shown up for them in the past.
 Sometimes that’s by lending an ear and having a good together-cry on the couch—and sometimes it’s passing a tissue at the altar.